paulkernfeld/rustdoc-katex-demo/README.md

 This project demonstrates an approach to including KaTeX in Rust docs.
 It tries to balance readable source code, attractive rendered output, and ease of use.

+Docs with KaTeX can be generated locally and [on docs.rs](https://docs.rs/rustdoc-katex-demo).

 Setup
 =====